luminaxster/swe432tomcat/README.md

 ```

 ### C. Build and run your app
-To run an app contained in your repo, edit the file `POM.xml` in your repo’s root folder.
+To run an app contained in your repo, look up for the file `POM.xml` in your repo’s root folder.
 Maven uses this configuration file to build your app so Heroku can run it.
 Run the following two commands to build and run your app:

 ```ShellSession
 mvn package